 1. Always have an identified goal in front of you.
 This is something that will be a challenge for you, something you want to achieve, something that means something to you.
 When you do achieve this goal, you know you'll feel a sense of pride and accomplishment.
 You should be actively pursuing this goal step by step, not just thinking about it.

 2. Always keep your eyes on the result - the achievement of the goal.
 Remember there will always be obstacles to face, but there are also solutions to every problem.
 Keep your eyes and ears open, which will help you determine the best route to take.
 Never give up.

 3. Face your fears with your inner resolve.
 This resolve will always get stronger the more you use it - just like anything.
 Courage is about existing with the fear and choosing to move forward anyway.
 Fear is just self-doubt and your ego's way of telling you you're not strong enough - but you are.

 4. Be in control of your negative emotions.
-If you allow anger, hostility, fear, anxiety, depression etc. to infiltrate your naturally healthy state of being, things will absolutely become more difficult for you.
-Don't be your own worst enemy - it'll get you nowhere fast and it's a complete waste of energy - energy you need in order to achieve your goals.
+If you allow anger, hostility, fear, anxiety, depression, etc. to infiltrate your naturally healthy state of being, things will become more difficult for you.
+Don't be your own worst enemy - it'll get you nowhere fast and it's a complete waste of energy - energy you need to achieve your goals.